 Appendix: Constitutional Provisions Directly Related to Elections

-Stephen K. Medvic is the Honorable & Mrs. John C. Kunkel Professor of Government at Franklin & Marshall College.
+Stephen K. Medvic is the Honorable & Mrs. John C. Kunkel Professor of Government at Franklin & Marshall College, USA.
 His books include Political Consultants in US Congressional Elections; New Directions in Campaigns and Elections; In Defense of Politicians; and Gerrymandering: The Politics of Redistricting in the United States.

 "This book methodically describes the institutions and dynamics at the heart of American democracy.
 It skillfully focuses on the ways in which the participants (e.g., parties, interest groups, consultants, bureaucrats) and the rules interact to select those who will represent their constituencies.
 This edition of the book addresses fundamental questions about the resilience of democratic practices and norms in the wake of the most recent elections.
 There is no better assessment of the current state of how the United States conducts its elections and how candidates run their campaigns."